rodrigovalle/accio/README.md

 ## Notes
 ### Where are all the merge commits, didn't you use feature branches?
-I avoided them through gratuitous use of fast-foward merges and rebasing.
+I avoided a lot of them through gratuitous use of fast-foward merges and rebasing.

+### How could this project be improved?
+I could introduce a class hierarchy instead of relying on friend classes; that is, ListeningSocket and ConnectedSocket should use FileDescriptor objects to keep track of their socket file descriptors, instead of handling them on their own.

 ## Acknowledgements